 Sales, on the other hand, are omnipotent.
 Sales have the expanded life created by an almighty algorithm called desire and it is driven by the foundation of the universe, called urgency.
 Companies need powerful teams to sell products and gain funding by the highest volumes globally.

 In 2010, I participated in the Medica in Germany where medical devices are presented every year.
 The average international company at Medica was recovering well from the economic collapse and active in presenting innovations for 2011.
 I met global drivers that shifted back to focus on sales now more than ever.
-They see the timing for sales
+They see the timing for sales is during these recessionary times.

 For the U.S. however, our cry for "we want more jobs" is forgetting that what we need is more sales.
 The power of sales, even in the Berkshires, can still be found in the success of businesses such as Oak and Spruce Resort in Lee.
 These businesses have been driven by sales programs that continue to dig deeper than the Internet and find people that can sell.
 The reality is that America needs to stand up for sales now more than ever.
 No other economy has felt the positive impact of sales longer than America around the world.
 We need to give wings and wheels to the salesman again.
 Our economy cannot forget what it means to sell.